corereplit2-sys/test/README.md

 # Army Company Mess Room Booking System

 A credit-based booking system for military unit personnel to reserve the company mess room.
-Built with React, Express, and in-memory storage.
+Built with React, Express, and a PostgreSQL database managed through Drizzle ORM.

 ## Features